rytakahas/Room_Match/notebook/README.md

-## Multilingual Room Matching with Fuzzy Logic and XGBoost
+## Multilingual Room Matching with SentenceTransformer (multilingual-e5-base) and XGBoost

-This project builds a multilingual, fuzzy logic–based machine learning pipeline for **matching hotel room listings** between suppliers and a reference dataset.
+This project builds a multilingual, fuzzy logic–based , and SentenceTransformer machine learning pipelines for **matching hotel room listings** between suppliers and a reference dataset.
 It supports **multiple and mixed languages** (e.g., English, Korean, Arabic) using `fastText` and `rapidfuzz`, followed by a binary classification model using **XGBoost**.

 ---